Ryanmac0421/oh-wash-ow/README.md

 etc.
 Applicants would have to submit a resume and pass a test before being hired.
 People will have a log in that will maintain the tasks they wish to be preformed and when/who will preform them.
-A history of who helped the customer get spiffy will be maintained as well as a rating for our employee.
+A history of who helped the customer will be maintained as well as a star rating/review box for our employee.
 The same for our employees, they can see their rating through their profile and can rate the people they have helped for other future employees.
 A tip system will be implemented in case the customer wishes to do so via our application.